 FlexPro® drives can fit into tight spaces and still deliver the impressive power and performance to your robot joints, AGV traction wheels, or any other application.
 ADVANCED Motion Controls® offers various form factors of FlexPro® drives for each power level to ensure that it can be used anywhere.

-The standard units, the FE servo drives, are approximately 1.50 x 1.00 x 0.61 inches (38.1 x 25.4 x 16.0 mm) in size.
+The FE servo drives are the standard FlexPro base-units.
 These drives are PCB mount-style, so they’re designed to be integrated directly into your PCB interface in single- or multi-axis configurations.
 Their small form factor also makes directly integrated servo motor and drive solutions possible.

 Don’t underestimate these drives for their size; great things come in small packages.
 The FE060-25-EM, for example, runs on 10-55 volts DC, communicates over EtherCAT, supports incremental encoder and BISS C-Mode feedback, delivers peak and continuous currents of 50 amps and 25 amps respectively, and has a maximum power dissipation of just 14 watts.